-On your trip to Turkey, you can use your major credit card to pay for most purchases: hotel rooms, rental cars, airline tickets, fancy dinners, and the more substantial souvenirs.
-I’ve even seen soft drink machines that accept credit cards.
-But there are some complications:
+During your trip to Turkey, you can use your major credit card to pay for most purchases: hotel rooms, rental cars, airline tickets, fancy dinners, and more substantial souvenirs.
+There are even soft drink machines that accept credit cards.

 If you make a reservation and pay in advance online with a credit card for some travel services such as airline flights, ferry voyages, car rentals, etc., you may be required to provide the exact same credit card at boarding time!

-It's all part of the extra security we must all put up with because of bank fraud and terrorism.
-Presumably, your credit card information is being used to identify you, assure that you are not a threat, and that you are not engaged in credit card fraud.
-So bring that same credit card with you on your trip!
+It's all part of the extra security we must all put up with since your credit card information is being used to identify you.
+So bring your credit card with you to ensure you are not engaged in credit card fraud.